Heliostat in der Sonne

 Duration: 01.07.2009 - 30.06.2012

-Short information: In the project "CUVEwaters", six multi-stage desalination plants were installed in Akutsima in northern Namibia with the aim of contributing to the drinking water supply of the approximately 500 inhabitants.
+In brief: In the "CUVEwaters" project, six multi-stage desalination plants were installed in Akutsima in northern Namibia to contribute to the drinking water supply for the approximately 500 inhabitants.

-In cooperation with the Ingenieurbüro für Energie- und Umwelttechnik Jülich, the Solar-Institute Jülich developed a multi-stage desalination system (MSD) for solar thermal water desalination, which is particularly suitable for remote areas with little infrastructure due to its low-maintenance and robust operation and, depending on the type of collector, produces between 60 and 80 litres of drinking water per day.
-Operation does not require any electrical energy, as heat is supplied to the systems purely thermosiphonically.
+Together with the Jülich Engineering Office for Energy and Environmental Technology, the Solar Institute Jülich has developed a multi-stage desalination system (MSD) for solar thermal water desalination, which is particularly suitable for remote areas with weak infrastructure due to its low-maintenance and robust operation and produces between 60 and 80 litres of drinking water per day, depending on the type of collector.
+Operation does not require any electrical energy, as the heat supply to the enclosures is purely thermosiphonic.

-Within the framework of the project, six such MSD systems were installed in Akutsima, in the north of Namibia, at the end of 2010.
-They successfully contributed to the drinking water supply of approximately 500 inhabitants.
+As part of the project, six such MSD systems were installed in Akutsima, in the north of Namibia, at the end of 2010 and successfully contributed to the drinking water supply for around 500 residents.

 • Federal Ministry of Education and Research